dwelter/pestpp/README.md

 Visit the <a href="http://www.pestpp.org">homepage </a> to download the most recent pre-compiled version

 ##Recent Updates
+<b>update 01/25/2017</b>: intel C++ builds are avaiable for mac and for windows.
+For mac users, these are statically-linked so they do not require compilers to be installed.
+For windows users, the intel build circumvents the "missing VCOMP140.DLL" error.
+Note the intel windows builds are currently in the ``intel_c_windows`` branch.

 <b>update 11/25/2016</b>: PEST++ version 3.6 is now available.
 Some of the many enhancements available in 3.6 include:

 * a new approach to implementing regularization.
 Rather than using the standard pest control file parameters such as ``phimlim``, ``fracphim``, etc, we now offer a single pest++ argument, ``++reg_frac()``, that allows users to specify what fraction  of the composite objective function should be regularization penalty.
 For example, ``++reg_frac(0.5)`` would result in equal parts data misfit and regularization penalty, which results in the *maximum a posteriori* (MAP) parameter estimate.
 Using ``++reg_frac()`` will result in substantial speed ups during the lambda calculation process